Howard Florey: Development

 In February 1941, Florey and Chain treated their first patient, Albert Alexander, who had had a small sore at the corner of his mouth, which then spread, leading to a severe facial infection involving streptococci and staphylococci.
 His whole face, eyes and scalp were swollen to the extent that he had had an eye removed to relieve the pain.
 Within a day of being given penicillin, he started to recover.
 However, the researchers did not have enough penicillin to help him to a full recovery, and he relapsed and died.
-Because of this experience and the difficulty in producing sufficient penicillin, Florey switch his focus to children, who could be treated with smaller quantities of penicillin.
+Because of this experience and the difficulty in producing sufficient penicillin, Florey switched his focus to children, who could be treated with smaller quantities of penicillin.

 Florey expected that penicillin would be hailed as a breakthrough, but he was disappointed; his results aroused little interest.
-He would spend the next two years attempting to drum up interest in what he believed to be the most important medical discovery of the century.
-He was elected a Fellow of the Royal Society in March 1941, but his work with penicillin played little part.
+He spent the next two years attempting to generate interest in what he believed to be the most important medical discovery of the century.
+He was elected a Fellow of the Royal Society in March 1941, but his work with penicillin played little part in this.

 North American supply

-As the war heated up with German air raids on the United Kingdom, Florey and Ethel decided to send their children away to a safer country in July 1940.
+As the war intensified with German air raids on the UK, Florey and Ethel decided to send their children away to a safer country in July 1940.
 The United States was not yet at war, and John Fulton, the Sterling Professor of Physiology at Yale University, and his wife Lucia agreed to care for them at their home in New Haven, Connecticut, "for the duration".
-In April 1941, Warren Weaver met with Florey, and they discussed the difficulty of producing sufficient penicillin to conduct clinical trails.
-Weaver arranged for the Rockefeller Foundation to fund a three-month visit to the United States for Florey and a colleague to explore the possibility of production of penicillin there.
+In April 1941, the Rockefeller Foundation's Warren Weaver met with Florey, and they discussed the difficulty of producing sufficient penicillin to conduct clinical trials.
+Weaver arranged for the foundation to fund a three-month visit to the United States for Florey and a colleague so they could explore the possibility of the production of penicillin there.

+Since his aim was to persuade a firm to manufacture penicillin, and Heatley knew the most about penicillin production, Florey chose to take Heatley with him, and did not tell Chain until the morning of their departure.
+Chain, who saw penicillin as a joint project between himself and Florey, with Heatley as a laboratory technician, was greatly offended.
+Chain later wrote: "I left the room silently but shattered by the experience of this underhand trick and act of bad faith, the worst so far in my experience of Florey.
+It spoiled my initially good relations with this man for ever."